 When you live with depression and anxiety sometimes enough is enough!!

-It’s been a tough couple of weeks in our house.
-Two weeks ago we entered in to the final days of life for my father-in-law.
-A man whose body, after 91 years, decided it could not perform all that was required of it.
+It’s been a tough time in our house.
+We had entered into the final days of life for my father-in-law, a man whose body, after 91 years, decided it could not perform all that was required of it.
 He peacefully drifted away surrounded by those who loved him.
 Those, who even in their grief understood he must go the way of all living things.

 I often wish that I could be of a more optimistic mind.
 Because I feel that from time to time I’m completely incapable of imagining the dead as having ‘spirits’ that freely pick up on relationships long separated by another death.